Welcome to Faith, North Carolina

 Patriotism is instilled in residents from birth.
 The town decorates the streets and their homes with flags to show their patriotism.

-The four sponsoring civic organizations use the proceeds from the Fourth of July Celebration for scholarships, local school needs, local library needs, park improvements, and other town/community needs.
+The four sponsoring civic organizations use the proceeds from the Fourth of July Celebration for scholarships, local school needs, local library needs, park improvements, and other towns/community needs.

 President George Bush attended the celebration in 1992.
 Having the President of the United States drop by for a ballgame ( he played ), lunch and a speech was an all-time high for the residents and guests that attended in 1992.

 All activities take place on the Faith American Legion Park and Faith Elementary School grounds.
 Children like the celebration due to the rides that come in for a week.
-A special rate for rides set for a ” Saturday Matinee ” and a week night.
-Also , food and concessions vendors come to the celebration according to availability of space.
+A special rate for rides set for a ” Saturday Matinee ” and a weeknight.
+Also, food and concessions vendors come to the celebration according to the availability of space.